 At this point it would seem easy to understand where she is headed -- something over 90% of the wealth in the US is controlled by an elite of well less than 10%, with something over half being controlled by a 1% who largely attended ivy league schools, live on one of the coasts in very large cities, and share a set of establishment values at odds with the have-nots of any color -- Asian, Hispanic, Black, White, etc.

 Pretty much, she doesn't go there -- she goes to race.

 On 166 she says "The Left believes that right-wing tribalism -- bigotry, racism -- is tearing the country apart.
 The Right believes that left-wing tribalism -- identity politics, political correctness, is tearing the country apart.
 They are both right."

 From 21-33 she asserts that we became a "super-group" in "1965" after the Voting Rights Act, and defines a super-group on page 22 to be "a group in which membership is open to individuals of any background, but at the same time binds it's members together with a strong, overarching, group transcending collective identity".
-To the extent she defines that "identity", it is "The American Dream" ... that everyone can economically surpass their parents.
+To the extent she defines that "identity", it is "The American Dream" ... simplified to the idea that everyone can economically surpass their parents.

 What she doesn't focus on much is that Christianity as the prototype super-group -- the strong overarching goal is serving Christ and others, and everyone, regardless of background is a "blood brother/sister" in the blood of Christ.
 Galations 3:28 "There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus."